WWE News: Former World Champion Challenges The Rock To ‘WrestleMania 36’ Match, Asks John Cena For Help

 — Randy Orton (@RandyOrton) October 5, 2019

-There has been a lot of talk lately about legends and WWE Hall of Famers returning to the ring for one more match.
+There has been a lot of talks lately about legends and WWE Hall of Famers returning to the ring for one more match.
 The Inquisitr reported that Stone Cold Steve Austin said he could easily return for one more match and there have also been whispers of Edge coming back too.

 If The Rock was going to return for another match, it would most certainly be for WWE and it would be on a grand stage such as WrestleMania.
 The only thing with Dwayne Johnson is that he’s a very busy man and Hollywood keeps him going at full speed on almost every single day.
 Should he decide to step into the ring again, though, he already has someone ready to challenge him in Randy Orton.